Indian Rotis, 150 different Rotis across India

 Roti is found in abundance in every Indian kitchen and generally preferred in at least one meal.
 Here are some recipes with a variety of flour and millets.

-Traditionally Roti’s are cooked on a flat pan and later put on direct flame for it to rise and puff.
-The phulka is a daily bread for many regions in India.
+Gujarati roti recipes.
+The most common of all roti's in a Gujarati household is the phulka or lovingly called as Rotli in Gujarati.
+Traditionally rotlis are cooked on a tava and later put on direct flame for it to rise and puff.
 A drizzle of ghee or oil is the finishing touch given to this light on stomach flatbread.

-Nothing like a thick bajra rotla along with some fresh white butter and jaggery in winter season.
-The rotla can be served with baingan bharta to make it a full meal.
+Similarly, Winters are incomplete without a thick bajra rotla along with some fresh white butter and jaggery The rotla can be served with baingan bharta to make it a full meal.
+Another popular creation is the Satpadi roti which is made using seven grains and an assortment of spices.

 North Indian Rotis